 Interested in Intercropping?

-Get involved in our ‘plant teams’ field lab
+Read about our ‘plant teams’ field lab

 Picture: The first Plant Teams meeting in October 2018 at Durie Farms.
 CREDIT Clem Sandison